 Paul ratchets up the level of confrontation, now: "...do you suppose... you will escape the judgment of God?"
-If we can see that God's judgment is rightly upon those who do these gross behaviors in Romans 1, and we are doing the same things in our thought life, do we think that God will not address these attitudes and inconsistencies in our lives?
+If we can see that God's judgment is rightly upon those who do these gross behaviors in Romans 1, ...and we are doing the same things in our thought life, do we think that God will not address these attitudes and inconsistencies in our lives?
 Do we suppose that He will let us skate by, but that He will prosecute those around us?
 Do we disregard the riches of His kindness and forbearance and patience, which are meant to lead us to repentance?
-He has already cut us a lot of slack!
+He has cut us a lot of slack.
 Other people were instantly killed by Him for disregarding and breaking His commandments, some even with good intentions (Lev.
 10:1-7; II Sam.
 6:1-11).
-God does not play with sin!
+God does not play with sin.
 Why do you think He will not hold you accountable?
 Why do you continue to disregard Him and His expectations of you?

 God is giving you room to come to your senses and choose to follow Him, so that you can avoid His wrath and judgment.
-Yet we still stubbornly go on our own way, disregarding and disrespecting Him, not knowing that we are storing up a backlog of offenses, for which we will have to give an account.
+But we still stubbornly go on our own way, disregarding and disrespecting Him, not knowing that we are storing up a backlog of offenses which will result in horrible judgment, when He finally brings us to account.